bdtinc/maskcam/README.md

 sudo docker run --runtime nvidia --privileged --rm -it --env MASKCAM_INPUT=v4l2:///dev/video1 --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-As another example, if you have an already set up a MQTT server (as shown in [MQTT Server Setup section](#mqtt-server-setup)), you need to define
+As another example, if you have an already set up our MQTT and web server (as shown in [MQTT Server Setup section](#mqtt-server-setup)), you need to define
 two addtional environment variables, `MQTT_BROKER_IP` and `MQTT_DEVICE_NAME`.
 This allows your device to find the MQTT server and identify itself:

 ```